anuragunni/mpimatrixmultiplication/README.md

 # Matrix Multiplication Using MPI

-Highly researched topic in computer science and linear algebra.
+# Highly researched topic in computer science and linear algebra.
-Implement a parallel matrix algorithm using OpemMP
+# Implement a parallel matrix algorithm using OpenMP